valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

-When String DMA or using existing data structures is not enough, it is possible to create new data types from scratch and export them to Redis.
+When String DMA or using existing data structures is not enough, it is possible to create new data types from scratch and export them to Valkey.
 The module must provide a set of callbacks for handling the new values exported (for example in order to provide RDB saving/loading, AOF rewrite, and so forth).
 In this section we define this API.